mougiakouel/QGIS-Training-Manual/intro/intro.rst

   anything, you can turn to the extensive documentation, your fellow QGIS users, or even the developers.

+- *Cross-platform.* QGIS can be installed on MacOS, Windows and Linux.

 .. todo:: Add more reasons.

 Now that you know why you want to use QGIS, we can show you how.